How to Price Wellness Coaching

 But before we get ahead of ourselves, let’s start from the top.

-From a purely mathematical position, the recommended rate to charge for behavior coaching is 1.5 times your personal training rate or the prevailing training rate in your area.
+From a purely mathematical position, the recommended rate to charge for wellness coaching is 1.5 times your personal training rate or the prevailing training rate in your area.

 Let’s show a few examples.

-If you charge $75/hour for personal training, we recommend you charge $112.50/hour for behavior coaching.
+If you charge $75/hour for personal training, we recommend you charge $112.50/hour for wellness coaching.

-Or if you charge $100/hour for personal training, you should $150/hour for behavior coaching.
+Or if you charge $100/hour for personal training, you should $150/hour for wellness coaching.